oddandreas/phonegap-dropbox-sync-android/readme.md

 dropbox.uploadFolder(localFileUri, dropboxFolderPath, doRecursive).done(function() {
     // dropboxFolderPath is the Dropbox folder you want to upload the files/folders into
-    // you can upload all subfolders & files within the given local file URI by passing true in the 3rd parameter });
+    // the folder upload can be done recursively by passing true in the 3rd parameter });
 ```